misol1/cmdgfx/README.md

 # cmdgfx
-Windows command line graphic primitives, for text based games/demos by Mikael Sollenborn (2016-2017)
+Windows command line graphic primitives, for text based games/demos by Mikael Sollenborn (2016-2019)

-Sorry about the current lack of documentation; have a look at the example files and all will be (kind of) clear...

-The gdi version of cmdgfx produces bitmaps instead of text (but looks like text).
+The gdi version of cmdgfx produces bitmaps instead of text (but looks like raster font text).
 It sometimes gives very noticeable speed increases.
 In general, use the non-gdi version.

+The documentation below for cmdgfx and cmdgfx_gdi is outdated and incomplete, especially regarding flags.
+Preferably see the in-program help text by running cmdgfx/cmdgfx_gdi with /? parameter

 cmdgfx.exe
 ----------